ParanoidAF01/AgenticAI-XC-Complete/README.md

 - **Use Azure Key Vault** in production to manage secrets instead of `.env` files.
 - **Rotate Service Principal secrets** regularly (Azure recommends every 90 days).
 - **Use App Passwords** for Gmail SMTP, not your regular account password.
-- **Restrict Pinecone API keys** to specific IP ranges in production.
+- **Add authentication** to the API before exposing to the internet.

 ---